 - 2 T sesame oil

-- Season the chicken and bake in a 350 degree oven for one hour.
+- Season the chicken and bake in a 425 degree oven 25-30 minutes.
 Remove and let sit until it is cool enough to handle.

 - Prepare the veggies and mix them together in a large bowl.

 - Make the dressing by combining all the ingredients in a mini-chopper and pulsing until all the ingredients are chopped up and mixed together.

 - Once the chicken has cooled, remove the meat from the bone.